Frederick Elijah Wetherall (1814-1906).

 Frederick was born on 30 July 1814 and baptised at St John Timberhill, Norwich, Norfolk, a day later – his parents were Thomas Wetherill and Rebecca Brooks.

 For a time Frederick continued to live in the rows but he later moved in with his daughter Sophia and her family, first in Tyrolean Square (1881) and latterly in Winifred Road (1891 and 1901 censuses).
-Frederick died in his 90s in June 1906 in Great Yarmouth General Hospital and was buried in the town on the 16th.
+Frederick died in his 90s in June 1906 in Great Yarmouth General Hospital and was buried in the Yarmouth New Cemetery on the 16th.

 The couple had a number of children:

-- Elizabeth Ann Wetherill (1836-????).
-Elizabeth was baptised on 3 October 1836 in Great Yarmouth and can be traced until 1871, when she was a charwoman, single and living in Row 12 in Yarmouth.
+- Elizabeth Ann Wetherall (1836-????).
+Elizabeth was baptised on 3 October 1836 in Great Yarmouth and can be traced until the 1871 census, when she was a charwoman or cleaner, unmarried and living in Row 12 in Great Yarmouth.
 She then disappears from the records.

-- James Morgan Wetherill (1843-1881).
-Born in Great Yarmouth, James married Sarah Hannah Morris in the town in 1874.
-They were living in Cobholm Island, Great Yarmouth, at the 1881 census, when James was listed as a beerhouse keeper.
+- James Morgan Wetherall (1843-1881).
+Born in Great Yarmouth, James worked as a servant at the Angel Hotel in Great Yarmouth before marrying Sarah Hannah Morris in the town in 1874.
+They were living in Cobholm Island, Great Yarmouth, at the 1881 census, when James was listed as the landlord of the Cobholm Tavern beerhouse on Mill Road.
 However, he died just months later.
-Sarah died horrifically at Cobholm Island in 1884, leaving behind two daughters.
-The Norfolk News of 9 August 1884 reported on an inquest that heard Sarah, who kept the Cobholm Tavern, had woken at night on fire.
+Sarah took over the pub but died horrifically there in 1884, leaving behind two daughters.
+The Norfolk News of 9 August 1884 reported on the inquest, which heard that Sarah had woken at night on fire.
 Her young daughter raised the alarm and a servant and a lodger came to her aid and put the fire out, but Sophia had suffered severe burns and later died.
 A candle was found close to the bed.
 The jury returned a verdict of accidental death.

-- Ellen Hannah Wetherill (1845-1914?).
-Ellen was born in Great Yarmouth and married Lewis Rogers or Rodgers in the town in 1868.
-He was a fisherman and was drowned when washed overboard while working as crew of the Liberty on 11 October 1884.
+- Ellen Hannah Wetherall (1845-1914).
+Ellen – who often was known as Hannah – was born in Great Yarmouth and married Lewis Rogers or Rodgers in the town in 1868.
+He was a fisherman and was drowned when washed overboard, along with one of his colleagues, while working as crew of the Liberty on 11 October 1884.
 He left behind his wife and several children.
-In 1901 she and several of her offspring were living in Reynolds Road in West Ham, east London, and 10 years later she was still in the area living in Park Grove although by now alone.
-I suspect she was the Ellen Rogers who was buried back in Great Yarmouth in February 1914.
+By 1901 she and several of her offspring were living in Reynolds Road in West Ham, east London, and 10 years later she was still in the area living in Park Grove although by then alone.
+I suspect, but cannot confirm, that she was the Ellen Rogers who was buried back in Great Yarmouth in February 1914.

-- Sophia Wetherill (1848-1912).
+- Sophia Wetherall (1848-1912).
 Born in Great Yarmouth, Sophia married sailor James Adams in 1869.
 They raised a family and he later became a labourer in an iron works, a boiler maker’s mate and a coal hawker.
-For may years they lived in Winifred Road with her father.
+For many years they lived on the borders of Great Yarmouth and Gorleston with her father.
 She died there in 1912.
 James lived until 1927.

-- Thomas William Wetherill (1855-1936?).
+- Thomas William Wetherall (1855-????).
 Thomas was born in Great Yarmouth and married Sarah Ann Gardner locally in 1873.
 He worked as a wine porter and wine cellarman in the area, although the 1911 census has a Thomas William from Yarmouth living in Acton, west London, working in a motor garage.
 His wife had died in 1904 and it looks like he’d moved there to live close to two of his daughters, who’d found work in the district as domestic servants.
-I’m not 100% but he could be the man who died in the Wandsworth area in 1936.
+He could be the man who died in the Wandsworth area in 1936, although there was another by this name in that area at the 1911 census.

 Sources: BMDs and census info at Ancestry.co.uk and Findmypast.co.uk.
 Records at Norfolk Family History Society.
 British Newspaper Archive.